 Do you recognize the name Isabella Beeton?
 No worries if you don’t.
 Beeton is not very well known today, but in the 19th century she was a housewife’s best friend.
 (This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

-Beeton is the author of a cookbook entitled The Book of Household Management Comprising information for the Mistress, Housekeeper, Cook, Kitchen-Maid, Butler, Footman, Coachman, Valet, Upper and Under House-Maids, Lady’s-Maid, Maid-of-all-Work, Laundry-Maid, Nurse and Nurse-Maid, Monthly Wet and Sick Nurses, etc. etc.—also Sanitary, Medical, & Legal Memoranda: With a History of the Origin, Properties, and Uses of all Things Connected with Home Life and Comfort.
+Beeton authored a guidebook entitled The Book of Household Management Comprising information for the Mistress, Housekeeper, Cook, Kitchen-Maid, Butler, Footman, Coachman, Valet, Upper and Under House-Maids, Lady’s-Maid, Maid-of-all-Work, Laundry-Maid, Nurse and Nurse-Maid, Monthly Wet and Sick Nurses, etc. etc.—also Sanitary, Medical, & Legal Memoranda: With a History of the Origin, Properties, and Uses of all Things Connected with Home Life and Comfort.

-The audience for the guide was newly middle-class women who would not have learned in their formative years how to, for example, hire servants.
+The guide’s intended audience was newly middle-class women who would not have learned in their formative years how to, for example, hire servants.

-Beeton died in 1865.
-However, new books and updated editions of The Book of Household Management continued to be published long after her death.
-In fact, the book is still in print.
+Beeton died in 1865 at only 28 years old.
+Updated editions of The Book of Household Management continued to be published long after her death, and are still in print today.

-The recipes that appeared in The Book of Household Management were written for Beeton and some were plagiarized from other sources.
-They were accompanied by illustrations.
-Here is an example:
+The recipes that appeared in The Book of Household Management were accompanied by illustrations, but Beeton didn’t write them.
+They were plagiarized from other sources.
+Many had been submitted by the magazine’s readers.